This Confusing New Law Could Prevent College Students From Voting In New Hampshire Primary

 “To date we have been unable to find any clarification from any state officials and are thus unable to adequately advise students on the ramifications of a decision to register to vote in NH,” Wester wrote in an affidavit linked to the ACLU lawsuit.
 “The lack of clarity from the Secretary of State’s office has left a lot of confusion in college campuses across the state.”

-The law would, and very well could, severely suppress first-time voters or young voters who were unable to abide by the 60-day driver's license rule.
+The law would, and very well could, severely suppress first-time voters or young voters who were unable to abide by the 60-day driver's licence rule.

 Advertisement